Luis-Licea/luisliceatorres.com/content/posts/2024-08-28-correcting-nearsightedness/index.md

 ciliary muscles become permanently contracted and the eyes are unable to relax, meaning that far away objects look blurry.
-The worst part is that when this happens, people get near-sighted glasses, which work for some time, but over time these glasses worsen the problem because they ciliary muscles must contract even further in order to look at close-by objects.
+The worst part is that when this happens, people get near-sighted glasses, which work for some time, but over time these glasses worsen the problem because the ciliary muscles must contract even further in order to look at close-by objects.
 This leads to a cycle of getting new glasses each time the eyes become more near-sighted.